FathomVerse is an app that aims to grow a library of labeled imagery that can train artificial intelligence to identify marine life.

 Download the latest version of FathomVerse on the App Store or Google Play.

-More than 3 billion people play video games around the world, presenting a large audience to engage in using their mobile devices to explore the ocean.
-Inspired by other community science apps like iNaturalist and eBird, FathomVerse taps into widespread enthusiasm for ocean animals, merging science with an innovative gaming experience and inviting a broad community of people to participate in ocean exploration and discovery.
+Inspired by other community science apps like iNaturalist and eBird, FathomVerse taps into widespread enthusiasm for ocean animals, merging science with an innovative app experience and inviting a broad community of people to participate in ocean exploration and discovery.

 Five vertical screenshots illustrate gameplay in the FathomVerse app.
 The first screenshot on the left includes the game’s blue home screen with the FathomVerse logo and several buttons players can tap to play the game and access FathomVerse content.
 The second screenshot shows the library of animal training missions with circular, white cartoon animal icons.
 The third screenshot shows gameplay with a petal-like avatar moving through a stream of pink dots with a directional arrow, animal photos in large bubbles, and icons for game progress on a dark-blue background.
 The fourth screenshot shows tagging of an image in the game with a photo of an orange sea star and five circular, white cartoon icons to tag possible animals on a dark-blue background.
 The fifth screenshot on the right shows player progress with circular numbered white icons for game level and square photos of award videos along a vertical white dotted line on a blue background.

-After completing training missions that teach gamers how to identify groups of marine animals, players can tag real images contributed by oceanographic research organizations.
+After completing training missions that teach users how to identify groups of marine animals, players can tag real images contributed by oceanographic research organizations and individuals.
 These labeled images will help machine learning models distinguish groups of marine animals so AI can accelerate analysis of ocean imagery.
 Image: © 2025 MBARI

 Two gamers share their discoveries in the FathomVerse mobile game.
 The gamer in the foreground has long black hair and is wearing a tan sweater.
 In her left hand is an iPhone displaying a photo of a white octopus.
 She has her back to the camera and is pointing to the other player’s iPhone with her right hand.
 The player in the background has shoulder-length blonde hair and is wearing a pale-purple shirt, a white tank top, and blue jeans.
 She is sitting on a navy-blue couch and holding an iPhone displaying a photo of a bright-orange jelly.
 Large windows overlooking a sandy beach are in the background.